Lucrezia Marinella: Life

-Lucrezia Marinella was the daughter of a celebrated physician and natural philosopher, Giovanni Marinelli who wrote novels, some of which were on women’s well-being, hygiene and beauty.
+Lucrezia Marinella was the daughter of a physician and natural philosopher, Giovanni Marinelli, who wrote novels, some of which were on women’s well-being, hygiene and beauty.
 Although her father was not from Venice, Lucrezia and her family were "cittadinaza."
 Her brother, Curzo Marinella, was also a physician and Lucrezia married the physician Girolamo Vacca.
 None of her children seem to have been born in Venice.
 Her father might have been the vital link between her private studies and the writing and the wider world of Venetian literary circles, including the Accademia de’ Desiosi.

-Marinella also had a close relationship with Giovanni Nicoló Doglioni who was one of the founders of the Venetian academy.
+Marinella had a close relationship with Giovanni Nicoló Doglioni, one of the founders of the Venetian academy.
 She was supported by her peers and influential in the formation of the 'new' Venetian academy because of her powerful writing style and insight into women's rights.
-Marinella helped other female writers to continue publishing their writings, which was very rare for women in this period because of countless restrictions.
-Female writers began to dispute claims made by other male writers, like Giuseppe Passi, that showcased their intelligence and rhetorical writing skills.
-Unlike other academies, women were allowed to criticize and negate prejudice about female inferiority, but also had institutional support from some male professors and fellow peers.
+Marinella helped other female writers publish their works, a rarity at a time when women suffered countless restrictions.
+Female writers began to dispute claims made by male writers, such as Giuseppe Passi, author of the misogynist tract Dei donneschi difetti (On Women's Faults), showcasing their intelligence and rhetorical writing skills.
+Unlike other academies, women had institutional support from some male professors and peers, allowing them to negate prejudice about female inferiority.

 In this era, many women entered convents or became courtesans (like the famous Veronica Franco).
 Entering a convent meant that a woman was not obligated to be married and could pursue education and spiritual development.
 But, at the same time the Roman Catholic Church maintained rigid theories of gender and expectations of women’s place and nature.
 However, Lucrezia Marinella did not enter the convent and wasn't pressured into marriage.
 She came from a professional family that very much encouraged her studies, and her father was extremely supportive.
-Although, Marinella received support from her peers to delay marriage and further her education she still had many barriers preventing her from writing.
-She lived during the Counter-Reformation which was one of the most difficult periods in Italian history.
-Italy was under Spanish domination which led the Catholic church to dominate political liberty and impose new restrictions.
+Although Marinella received support from her peers to delay marriage and further her education, she still had many barriers preventing her from writing.
+She lived during the Counter-Reformation, one of the most difficult periods in Italian history.
+The country was under Spanish domination, which led the Catholic church to dominate political liberty and impose new restrictions.
 These scrupulous religious, economic, social, and literary changes were put into effect when Marinella began her writing career.
 These restrictions limited her writing, but she was encouraged to persevere from emerging ideas from Christian Neoplatonists.
-They believed for a perfect human mind, people must diverge from known gender differences to become a unisex being.
+They believed that for a perfect human mind, people must diverge from known gender differences to become a unisex being.

 Although Lucrezia’s writing brought her fame, she lived her life in seclusion.
-It is believed that Lucrezia's solitary life is what allowed her to write so much so soon.
+It is believed that her solitary life is what allowed her to write so much so soon.
 But a life of seclusion was typical for women of her social rank in sixteenth-century Italy.
 She did not travel, except to local shrines, there is no evidence she gathered with other authors for discussions, and there is no record of her even attending meetings held in academies outside.